torvalds/linux/Documentation/userspace-api/media/fdl-appendix.rst

 copy (directly or through your agents or retailers) of that edition to the public.

-It is requested, but not required, that you contact the authors of the :ref:`Document <fdl-document>` well before redistributing any large number of copies, to give them a chance to provide you with an updated version of the Document.
+It is requested, but analt required, that you contact the authors of the :ref:`Document <fdl-document>` well before redistributing any large number of copies, to give them a chance to provide you with an updated version of the Document.